bmschmidt/MarkdownLectures/README.md

 This code does not create the slide deck directly; rather, it writes to the pandoc AST in a format that should create slides in any of Pandoc's built-in slide formats.
-I generally use it with `reveal-js` slides.
+I generally use it with `reveal-js` slides; certain options (such as the handling of fullscreen slides) will only work with reveal-js classes.

 This repo is periodically updated to work with the latest build of Pandoc, which has a frequently-changing API.
-If you get errors, probably you have the wrong version of Pandoc installed.
+The release numbers are tied to the version of pandoc I expect this to run with.

 ## Quickstart